marcoverpas/keynote_speech_Florence/README.md

 *Note*: The code needed to generate **Table 1** and **Table 2** can be accessed [here](https://github.com/marcoverpas/keynote_speech_Florence/blob/main/3_BS_TFM_Tables.R).

 For simplicity, the three-industry division applies only to the firm sector, not to households.
 In each industry, a single good is produced using a single production technique.
+We continue to hypothesise that firms distribute all income either as wages or as profits.
 Under these assumptions, a few additional equations are required to transform *Model PC* (see [equations (1) to (12)](https://github.com/marcoverpas/PhD_Lectures_Macerata_2025/blob/main/README.md#b2_model_pc)) into *Model 3IO-PC*.

 *Note*: Scalars are represented using *italic characters*, whereas vectors and matrices are represented using non-italic characters hereafter.